tomato414941/bybit-algorithm-trading-bot/README.md

 - `check_account_balance.py`: Use this script to check your account balance.
 - `check_bybit_api_responses.py`: Use this script to test API responses for various data endpoints.
+- `check_positions.py`: Use this script to check your current positions.
+- `fetch_historical_data.py`: Use this script to fetch and save historical data.

 ## Logging

-The bot logs all activities and errors to a file specified in the settings.
-You can adjust the log level in the settings file.
+The bot logs all activities and errors to files in the `logs/` directory.
+The log file is specified in the `config/settings.py` file.
+You can adjust the log level and file path in the settings.

+The `logs/` directory is automatically created when the bot runs.
+Log files are not tracked by git to avoid cluttering the repository.

 ## Disclaimer